Students of Concern

 What to do: Get immediate help.
 Call Cornell Police at 911.
 Tell them everything you know about the student and the situation, including who else is present.
 The police will coach you about what to do next.

-Cornell Health — formerly Gannett Health Services — is the fully accredited provider of medical and mental health services for students on Cornell's Ithaca campus.
+Cornell Health provides medical care, counseling, and support services for students on Cornell's Ithaca campus.
 Counseling and Psychological Services (CAPS) staff can provide consultation and support for faculty and staff who are working with students of concern.

 - Cornell Health Website